Some growers will tell you flushing your cannabis plants is pointless.

 Flushing when changing nutrient cycles is not necessary and I would say most growers don’t do it.
 But it does help make things easier on the plants and might improve the end results slightly.

-Flushing before harvest is not necessary either, but not doing so results in harsher buds, since they will still be full of nutrients.
+Flushing before harvest is not necessary either, but when you harvest without flushing, you will probably end up with harsher buds, since they will still be full of nutrients.

 It is up to you whether you consider that a problem.
 Many do not and many growers do not flush their plants before harvest.
 That said, my recommendation is to do it.
 I prefer the purer buds.